How to Watch 'Love Island USA' With New Host Ariana Madix on Streaming

 Love Island USA shifted around streaming platforms before finding its home on Peacock.
 The first three seasons of Love Island USA are available to stream on Paramount+.

-The most recent 11th season of the original Love Island, set in the UK, will start streaming on Hulu on June 8 after its run on ITV overseas.
+The most recent 11th season of the original Love Island, set in the UK, began streaming on Hulu on June 8 after its run on ITV overseas.
 All 10 past seasons of Love Island UK are also available to stream on Hulu.

 ET and Paramount+ are subsidiaries of Paramount.